Factor VIII inhibitor bypassing fraction powder for injection with diluent vials (500,

 you regularly need products which are made using blood or blood components, such as

 How much is given:

-Your doctor will decide how much FEIBA-NF will be given to you.
-Each individual will receive a different dosage, which may
+Your doctor will decide how much FEIBA NF will be given to you.
+Each individual will

-b. how much, how often and which sites (knees, muscle, etc) bleeding occurs;
+how much, how often and in which sites bleeding occurs (knees, muscle, etc.).

 Method of Administration (use aseptic technique):

 FEIBA NF is usually administered in a hospital.
 Some individuals may be trained to